- Koe: Recast – AI Voice Changing

-rarely have time to do more of), consider reading my Supplements page on the long list of longevity supplements and drugs I take, my Against ReCaptcha page that discusses the many downsides of Google’s ReCaptcha with alternatives and best practices, or my Fact Checking Is Really Hard page for a slightly more political post that attempts to explain why fact checking is a much more difficult problem than many assume.
+rarely have time to do keep ignoring), consider reading my Supplements page on the long list of longevity supplements and drugs I take, my Against ReCaptcha page that discusses the many downsides of Google’s ReCaptcha with alternatives and best practices, or my Fact Checking Is Really Hard page for a slightly more political post that attempts to explain why fact checking is a much more difficult problem than many assume.

-More personal information
+More random person information

 Software Engineering, Linux, etc